First-year students live on campus

-Am I required to live on-campus if I am a dual enrolled at Lane Community College?
+Am I required to live on campus if I am dual-enrolled at Lane Community College?

-Can I apply for an exemption even if my reason is not on the website listed?
+Can I apply for an exemption even if my reason is not listed on the website?

 Yes, each case is individually reviewed and all students are able to apply for an exemption.